tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 China wasn’t a communist backwater nation like North Korea.
 It was a growing economy with happy citizens who wanted to enjoy films from all over the world.
 How happy their citizens really *were* is up for debate but that’s the narrative the Chinese government propagated.

-At first Hollywood was actually able to negotiate pretty good terms with the country.
-Something closer to a 40/60 split, with Hollywood studios getting 60% of the box office returns.
-But as the Chinese box office began growing year over year, the Chinese government began to renege on those agreements, forcing studios back to the negotiating table, sometimes twice a year.
-Whereas studios would sign decade long contracts with American theatre chains.

 </james>
 <from></from>
 </compare>